aya-thafer2/Mastering-JavaScript-in-20-Days/Day13.md

 ![image](https://github.com/aya-thafer2/Mastering-JavaScript-in-20-Days/assets/121509832/75152a16-d63e-4624-a491-6146453c905d)

-#### 📌 function expression vs. function declaration
+#### 📌 Function Declaration vs. Function Expression

-* ***function declaration***: if the word function is literally the first thing in the statement.
+* ***Function Declaration***: if the word function is literally the first thing in the statement.
-* ***function expression***: if there's a variable or an operator or parentheses or anything, then it's not a declaration, it is An expression.Line one, I'm declaring a function expression.
+* ***Function Expression***: if there's a variable or an operator or parentheses or anything, then it's not a declaration, it is An expression.Line one, I'm declaring a function expression.

-#### 📌 anonymous function expression vs. named function expression
+#### 📌 Anonymous Function Expression vs. Named Function Expression

-* ***anonymous function expression***: On line one, we see a function expression, but we see no name.
+* ***Anonymous Function Expression***: On line one, we see a function expression, but we see no name.
 So that's called an anonymous function expression.
-* ***named function expression***: whereas the one on line five is a named function expression.
+* ***Named Function Expression***: whereas the one on line five is a named function expression.